F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

    |jenkins056|

 ..
-Note:: in this lab secops uses the same WAF policy template for many apps. we don't want to create a 'snowflake' waf policy. so with this failure dave will escalete to secops. that ensures that the setting will be reviewd and if needed the policy template will get updated.
+Note:: in this lab secops uses the same WAF policy template for many apps. we don't want to create a 'snowflake' waf policy. so with this failure Dave will escalate to secops. this ensures that the setting will be reviewed and if needed the policy template will get updated.

 .. |jenkins010| image:: images/jenkins010.PNG